Aahash31/aahash31/README.md

 Undergraduate Computer Engineer Student
 ---------------------------------------

 Ever since I enrolled myself into computer engineering, I've been really keen in learning various languages and understanding the instructional behaviour of computers.
-So far I have accumulated 3 years of coding experience with languages such as Python, C and Java.

 * ✉️  You can contact me at [aahashsuthahar@gmail.com](mailto:aahashsuthahar@gmail.com)
-* 🧠  I'm learning Linux, kernel modules and bash
+* 🧠  I’m learning about agent orchestration frameworks with LangGraph and scalability of applications using Docker.

 ### Skills